moksh-mehta/nasdaq-auction-prediction/README.md

 A gradient-boosting model scores higher on the test set (0.1433) but loses to ridge on all three cross-validation folds, so it is reported and rejected rather than selected.
 See the end of `03_modeling.ipynb`.

-## Method notes

-- Splits are **by date**, never random — consecutive messages for the same symbol-day are near-duplicates and a random split leaks badly.
-- Scored as R² against a **zero** prediction, not the sample mean.
-- `cv()` and `fit_test()` are separate functions so the test set cannot be used for model selection by accident.
-It is scored once, for one model.
-- Feature clipping bounds are fitted on training data only.
-- Fold-by-fold results are reported alongside test results, since 21 days is a small effective sample.